 - The Federal Pell Grant program provides grants for lower income students.
 The maximum grant amount for a full-time student for 2013-2014 is $5,645.

 - The Federal Supplemental Educational Opportunity Grant offers $500 to $2,500 for exceptionally needy students.

-- The Washington State Need Grant program provides grants to students who are Washington state residents with incomes below a set percentage of the state's median income, as set annually by the State of Washington Higher Education Coordinating Board.
-The maximum award for a full-time student for 2011-2012 is $8,214.
+- The Washington State Need Grant program provides grants to students who are Washington state residents with incomes below a set percentage of the state's median income, as set annually by the Washington Student Achievement Council.
+The maximum award for a full-time student for 2013-2014 is $8,517.

-Bastyr University Scholarships for all incoming undergraduate students are based on need and lower-division academic performance, designed to bridge the cost-resource gap.
+Bastyr University Honors at Entrance Scholarships for all incoming undergraduate students are based on need and lower-division academic performance, designed to bridge the cost-resource gap.
 Students do not need to submit an application to be considered.
-The awards range from $500 to $3,000, which will be credited to the recipient's tuition during the student's first three quarters (excluding summer).
+The awards range from $500 to $5,000, which will be credited to the recipient's tuition during the student's first three quarters (excluding summer).

 - Licensed Massage Therapists Scholarship: Licensed Massage Therapists may apply for the LMT scholarship.
 This $1,500 scholarship is renewable based on academic performance.
 All applicants must meet the normal requirements for the degree program, provide proof of graduation from a massage school accredited by the Commission on Massage Training Accreditation, and proof of current licensure.
 This scholarship is renewable and is contingent upon funding.
 Please apply each year prior to April 15 to secure funding.